mani24singh/RAG-Mastery/README.md

 ## Inorder to run notebooks and .py files in your system.
 1. Create a .env file in your system
-2. Add you LLM, Embeddings etc Keys for usage:
+2. Add your LLMs, Embeddings etc Keys for usage:
 ```
 # LLMs
 OPENAI_API_KEY=" "